imcf/hrm-omero/DEVELOPMENT.md

 ## ToDo list

+- [ ] sort tree levels (users, projects, ...) alphabetically, by default they are returned in the same order as OMERO is iterating them
 - [x] use "key-value pairs" for the HRM job parameter summaries
 - [x] trees for different groups
   - [x] (REJECTED) ~~requesting groups through a commandline option~~